abhiveda/Image-Query-Search-Downloader/README.md

 # Query Search Image Downloader

-- Query Search Image Downloader is a Python script that allows you to easily download images from a search query.
+- Query Search Image Downloader allows you to easily download images from a search query.
 - The code is used to build a Monuments dataset as an example but can be used for other queries.

 ## Features